-- a) Designating the air navigation communications site a Transportation Facility; - b) Prohibiting any building or structure exceeding a height of 5 metres below the geodetic height of the radar tower platform within 300 m of the radar tower: - c) Prohibiting any building or structure exceeding the geodetic height of the radar tower platform between 300 and 1,000 m of the radar tower; - d) Referring any proposed development that does not meet these standards to NAV Can for review and comment. - 10.
-Council will ensure non-interference with the air navigation communications system (NAV Can NDB site) located in the West 40, through the following: - a) Designate the air navigation communications site a Transportation Facility; - b) Prohibit any development within 150m of the NDB site.
+- 8. Council will ensure non-interference with the air navigation communications system (NAV Can radar) located at the top of Upper Base near the old tank, by: - a) Designating the air navigation communications site, a Transportation Facility; - b) Prohibiting any building or structure exceeding a height of 5 metres below the geodetic height of the radar tower platform within 300 m of the radar tower;

+- Prohibiting any building or structure exceeding the geodetic height of the radar tower platform between 300 and 1,000 m of the radar tower; - d) Referring any proposed development that does not meet these standards to NAV Can for review and comment. - Council will ensure non-interference with the air navigation communications system (NAV Can NDB site) located in the West 40, through the following: - a) Designate the air navigation communications site a Transportation Facility; - b) Prohibit any development within 150m of the NDB site.

-Communications NDB site
+communications NDB site